aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Ready for more?

-8. _As a user, I'd like the site to have consistent styling and layout so I enjoy browsing it._
-  - Time to practice using layouts.
-Add a `defaultLayout` parameter to your Express Handlebars config (see [the docs](https://github.com/ericf/express-handlebars) for how to do this if you're not sure).
-  - Create a layout file in `views/layouts`, probably `main.hbs`.
-It should look just like a standard HTML page, but with `{{{body}}}` between the `<body></body>` tags (notice there's three sets of curly braces there, not two)!
-  - Move the `header` and `footer` partials into the layout file, and they'll be used for every template view you create from now on.
-  - You can include whatever CSS you like: perhaps [Skeleton](https://cdnjs.com/libraries/skeleton) from a CDN if you just want a quick start?

-9. _As a user, I want a link to the home page home from the image view so that I don't need to use the browser back button._
+8. _As a user, I want a link to the home page home from the image view so that I don't need to use the browser back button._
   - Here's another good partial opportunity!
 What we need is a simple partial that can be inserted anytime we need a link to the home page.

-10. _As a user, I want to see all the details on the image view so that I can easily see information about the artist and licence._
+9. _As a user, I want to see all the details on the image view so that I can easily see information about the artist and licence._
   - Although you don't strictly need to create another partial here, it might be a good opportunity to practice.
 You can even do partials _within_ partials!
 For example, you could use a `comment.hbs` partial for each element in the `comments` array, and use that from an `artwork-details.hbs` partial.

+Write some tests for your routes with Supertest and Cheerio.
+These testing libraries have already been installed for you - create a `server.test.js` and test away!
+Particularly testing both sides of any `{{#if}}`s you have, and that your `{{#each}}`s loop correctly, would be a great start!

 Take the chance to explore, play, experiment.
 Ask lots of questions!